 5207.
 Medical Physiology

 A study of the functions of the organ systems, with emphasis placed on homeostatic control mechanisms.
 The major organ systems are covered, as well as additional topics on applied physiology.
 Problem-solving sessions, laboratory exercises and clinical guest lectures are utilized.

 8 semester hours, first year, semester 2.

 Prerequisite: Biochemistry 5110 or equivalent.

-recequisite.
-Dioenemistry 5110 of equivalen

 Departmental Research Highlights

 The Department of Physiology is recognized nationally and internationally for its research on the integrative physiological mechanisms of cardiovascular regulation in health and disease.
 Research models specifically investigate the regulation of coronary circulation, cardiac function and myocardial energy metabolism of healthy and diseased hearts during exercise and ischemia.
 In addition, investigation of cardiovascular regulation during gravitational and exercise stress is performed in humans across all age groups.
 Specific emphasis is placed on investigating the reflex regulation of blood pressure.
 The department's various research projects are supported by grants from the National Institutes of Health, the American Heart Association (National and Texas affiliate) and the National Aeronautics and Space Administration.

 DEPARTMENT OF PSYCHIATRY AND HUMAN BEHAVIOR

-Harvey G. Micklin, D.O., chairman James R. Hall, Ph.D., vice chairman
+Harvey G. Micklin, D.O., chairman

 6436.
 Principles of Psychiatry

 Emphasis on holistic and behavioral medicine, including aspects of human sexuality and dysfunction.
 Growth and development, adaptation, personality functioning and symptom formation are presented.
 Psychiatric interview techniques, mental examination, psychological testing and recognition of a variety of psychopathological conditions are covered.
 Includes informed use of psychotropic drugs, other somatic treatments and psychiatric emergencies.

 4 semester hours, second year, semester 4.

 709. Core Clinical Clerkship in Mental Health A required four-week rotation in psychiatry.
 4 semester hours.
 809. Clinical Clerkship in Mental Health An elective four-week rotation in psychiatry or mental health.
 4 semester hours.
 Departmental Research Highlights The Department of Psychiatry and Human Behavior is involved in several areas of research as it relates to mental illness.
 Currently, the major thrust in research involves neuropsychological/neuropsychiatric correlation with Alzheimer's disease.
 The department also is involved in research into substance abuse as well as in clinical drug trials.
-DEPARTMENT OF PUBLIC HEALTH AND PREVENTIVE MEDICINE John G. Mills, D.O., M.P.H., chairman Stanley Weiss, D.O., vice chairman Division of Occupational Medicine and Personal Health Scott Taylor, D.O., director Division of Public Health/Community Medicine Robert M. Woodworth, D.O., director The Department of Public Health and Preventive Medicine is a multidisciplinary academic unit concerned with the well-being of healthy patients and the prevention of functional loss and impairment in persons already at risk.
-The department has two divisions, both representing a significant aspect of the health care needs and interests of the American public.
-Department faculty members participate in the teaching of preventive medicine and occupational medicine.
+DEPARTMENT OF PUBLIC HEALTH AND PREVENTIVE MEDICINE John G. Mills, D.O., M.P.H., chairman The Department of Public Health and Preventive Medicine is a multidisciplinary academic unit concerned with the well-being of healthy patients and the prevention of functional loss and impairment in persons already at risk.
+The department has two divisions, Public Health and Occupational Medicine, both representing a significant aspect of the health care needs and interests of the American public.
+Department faculty members participate in the teaching of public health, preventive medicine and occupational medicine.
+The department serves as a regional resource center for occupational medicine consultation.
+It has the single largest number of board-certified occupational medicine specialists of any health science center in Texas and is the nation's only osteopathic medical school department that has faculty members board-certified in all subspecialties of preventive medicine.
+Department faculty includes individuals certified in preventive medicine, public health, occupational medicine and aerospace medicine.
 6363.
 Public Health and Preventive Medicine A lecture series in preventive medicine and community health.
 Major content areas include communicable disease control, environmental health, occupational medicine, epidemiology and biostatistics.
 Students also participate in a series of health care workshop designed to provide additional insight and practical experience in selected areas of personal interest.
 3 semester hours, second year, semester 3.

 805. Clinical Clerkship in Public Health and Preventive Medicine An elective four-week rotation in public health/preventive medicine.
 4 semester hours.

 806. Clinical Clerkship in Occupational Medicine and Personal Health An elective four-week rotation in occupational and personal health.
 4 semester hours.